Gilles Robin Northern Rhône, France.

 ‘Deep ruby.
 Ripe blackberry, cherry compote, licorice and violet aromas are energized by a spicy cracked pepper flourish.
 Broad and fleshy on the palate, offering smoke- accented dark berry and floral pastille flavors that pick up a mineral nuance as the wine opens up.
 Shows fine delineation on a long, smooth finish that's framed by subtle, well-knit tannins.
 These vines are planted in the prized, heavily granitic Saint-Épine lieu-dit, just outside of Tournon.
 Drink 2024-2032.’
 92 points, Josh Raynolds, Vinous, December 2022.

-From 0.6 ha of 30+ yo vines located at the top of the Cornas hill in the famed lieu-dit of St Pierre.
-The vineyard is high and cool with granitic soil and ripens quite late, an advantage in a warm vintage like 2019.
-Whole bunch fermentation with cap punching by foot and aged in new 228 litre caskes for 12-14 months.
-Just 3 barrels produced in a good vintage.
-Tiny production and we have managed to secure 36 bottles for Australia so these won’t last long.
+From 0.6 ha of 30 yo vines located at the top of the Cornas hill in the famed lieu-dit of St Pierre.
+The vineyard is 400 metres high and cool with granitic soil and ripens up to 2 weeks later than vines situated lower on the slopes, an advantage in a warm vintage like 2023.
+100% whole bunch fermentation in 2023 with cap punching by foot and aged in one new 228 litre and two 500 litre barrels for 12-14 months.
+Just 2000 bottles produced in 2023 vintage.
+Tiny production and we have managed to secure just a few cases for Australia so these won’t last long.
+14%